FlutterFlow/flutterflow-documentation/docs/resources/control-flow/backend-logic/api/rest-api.md

 To create a request body in JSON format:

-1. First, If you haven't already, [create variables] (/data-and-backend/api-calls/api-calls-101#creating-variables) (e.g., username and password variables that will be required to pass values from a login page to the login API call).
+1. First, If you haven't already, [create variables](#creating-variables) (e.g., username and password variables that will be required to pass values from a login page to the login API call).
-5. Select the **Body** tab and set the Body dropdown to **JSON**.
+2. Select the **Body** tab and set the Body dropdown to **JSON**.
-8. Copy-paste your request body and replace the values with the variables by dragging and dropping them inside your JSON body.
+3. Copy-paste your request body and replace the values with the variables by dragging and dropping them inside your JSON body.

 <div class="video-container"><iframe src="https://www.loom.
 com/embed/5c8e643a668a4f219b9bbc5fb211d68d?sid=da92d72b-6895-44cb-a81c-43d1a63a5f07" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>